mamba-org/mamba/README.md

 - parallel downloading of repository data and package files using multi-threading
 - libsolv for much faster dependency solving, a state of the art library used in the RPM package manager of Red Hat, Fedora and OpenSUSE
-- core parts of mamba are implemented in C++ for maximum efficiency
+- core parts of `mamba` are implemented in C++ for maximum efficiency

-At the same time, mamba utilizes the same command line parser, package installation and deinstallation code and transaction verification routines as `conda` to stay as compatible as possible.
+At the same time, `mamba` utilizes the same command line parser, package installation and deinstallation code and transaction verification routines as `conda` to stay as compatible as possible.

 Mamba is part of a bigger ecosystem to make scientific packaging more sustainable.
 You can read our [announcement blog post](https://medium.com/@QuantStack/open-software-packaging-for-science-61cecee7fc23).
-The ecosystem also consists of `quetz`, an open source conda package server and `boa`, a fast conda package builder.
+The ecosystem also consists of `quetz`, an open source `conda` package server and `boa`, a fast `conda` package builder.

 ## Installation

-Please refer to the [Mamba and Micromamba installation guide](https://mamba.readthedocs.io/en/latest/installation.html) in the documentation.
+Please refer to the [`mamba` and `micromamba` installation guide](https://mamba.readthedocs.io/en/latest/installation.html) in the documentation.

 ## Additional features in Mamba and Micromamba

-Mamba and Micromamba come with features on top of stock conda.
+`mamba` and `micromamba` come with features on top of stock `conda`.

 ### `repoquery`